When a species is invasive...

-The National Park Service defines a invasive species as a non-native organism whose introduction causes or is likely to cause economic or environmental harm, or harm to human, animal, or plant health (Executive Order 13751).
-Learn more about invasive species by visiting our About page or in the navigation bar.
+The National Park Service defines a invasive species as non-native species that causes harm to the environment, economy, or human, animal, or plant health (Executive Order 13751).
+Learn more about invasive species by visiting our About page.

 ...and when a species is non-native

 Unlike invasive species, non-native species may not hinder or prevent the survival of others within the ecosystem.
 They simply exist where they have not naturally occurred.
 Other terms used for non-native species include 'exotic' or 'alien' species, but these are often discouraged terms, as they may imply another meaning.

 You might even recognize some non-native species of plants in your own backyard or on your dinner table.
 Non-native species such as petunias and tomatoes, present no threat to native plants and have been cultivated by humans for centuries.

 Location, location, location...

 More information about invasive species from the NPS and our partners can be found on the Resources page.